fefelixa/macfonts/README.md

 # installation

-the `San Francisco` folder contains every single `.otf` file for convenience.
+the `San Francisco` folder contains every  SF style `.otf` file

+the `New York` folder contains every NY style `.otf` file

 ## global

 this method works across most OSes/distros

-download the zip (you dont have to extract the files but you can if you want to)
+download the zip (you dont have to extract the files depending on your os but you can if you want to)

 open an `.otf` file (double-click)